 - Rakan has demonstrated the ability to fly by throwing one of his swords and jumping on it.
 At Mach 3.2.

-- In the third season of Magical Girl Lyrical Nanoha, when we're finally introduced to major characters who are not inherently powerful enough for proper flight, Subaru (and her sister Ginga) turns out to be able to rollerblade on magical tracks/pathways that can extend indefinitely and don't appear to need to anchor to anything.
+- In Magical Girl Lyrical Nanoha StrikerS, when we're finally introduced to major characters who are not inherently powerful enough for proper flight, Subaru (and her sister Ginga) turns out to be able to rollerblade on magical tracks/pathways that can extend indefinitely and don't appear to need to anchor to anything.
 (They anchor in the first episode, but seem to have discarded that limitation in subsequent episodes.)

 - Shakugan no Shana: Shana starts out at Roof Hopping and later uses her power over fire to sprout large flaming wings in order to get around.
 Margery Daw surfs on her Lord (who takes the form of a magical tome).
 Sydonay shapeshifts into something with wings.